-Progressive, iconic and unique are just three adjectives that describe the new home of the Atlanta Falcons, Mercedes-Benz Stadium.
-Located in downtown Atlanta, adjacent to their former home the Georgia Dome, the Falcons new stadium sets a new standard for all stadiums in the NFL.
+Progressive, iconic and unique are just three adjectives that describe the home of the Atlanta Falcons, Mercedes-Benz Stadium.
+Located in downtown Atlanta, adjacent to their former home, the Georgia Dome, the Falcons new stadium set a new standard for all stadiums in the NFL.
 From the exterior to the interior Mercedes-Benz Stadium features a one-of-a-kind design not found in any other professional stadium.
-At a height of 305 feet, the stadium features a distinctive facade that consists of a light-weight plastic skin and a unique retractable roof that allows natural light to enter the stadium either through the roof being opened or by natural light entering the stadium through the north and east ends.
-The oculus retractable roof, that resembles a pinwheel, is reminiscent of the Roman Pantheon and a falcon’s wings.
+At a height of 305 feet, the stadium features a distinctive façade that consists of a light-weight plastic skin and a unique retractable roof that allows natural light to enter the stadium either through the roof being opened or by natural light entering the stadium through the north and east ends.
+The oculus retractable roof resembles a pinwheel, is reminiscent of the Roman Pantheon and a falcon’s wings.
 Consisting of eight triangle pieces, the roof can open or close within ten minutes.
 A 61,000 square foot outdoor fan plaza outside the stadium is a great place for fans to mingle before or after games.
 It features live entertainment, food and beverage options.
 A massive 41.5-foot tall stainless steel statue of a falcon is also located outside Mercedes-Benz Stadium.

 Inside Mercedes-Benz Stadium football fans encounter one of the most unique experiences in the NFL.
 The centerpiece is the 63,800 square-foot video board.
 This is not your average video board.
 It’s halo-shaped and located around the opening of the retractable roof.
 The 360 degree screen is 58 feet tall and 1,100 feet around.
 Accessing any area at Mercedes-Benz Stadium is a breeze as every level of the stadium features a 360 degree concourse that stretches around the facility.
 Mercedes-Benz Stadium has a seating capacity of 71,000 for Falcons games and is expandable to seat over 80,000 for special events.
 The lower deck encloses the playing field and additional seating decks are located on both sides of the playing field.
 Not only can fans watch the action on the field or scoreboard, they can see the Atlanta skyline through the Windows to the City.
 Located on the east end of the stadium, this floor-to-ceiling window, allows natural light into the stadium and views of downtown.